AngelWitk/cloud_challenge/README.md

 DareIT Cloud Challenge 2023

-Dedicated course to learn basics of Google Cloud Platform
+A course dedicated to learning basics of Google Cloud Platform